dor97/sankeGame/README.md

 # sankeGame

-A GUI snake game using Raylib
+A snake game builded using Raylib